bonfire-networks/bonfire-app/docs/DEPLOY.md

 By default, the backend listens on port 4000 (TCP), so you can access it on http://localhost:4000/ (if you are on the same machine).
 In case of an error it will restart automatically.

 Once you've signed up, you will automatically be an instance admin if you were the first to register.

+---

+#### Step 4 - Adding HTTPS

+The common and convenient way for adding HTTPS is by using a reverse proxy like Nginx or Caddyserver (the latter of which is bundled as part of the docker-compose setup).

+Caddyserver and other servers can handle generating and setting up HTTPS certificates automatically, but if you need TLS/SSL certificates for nginx, you can look get some for free with [letsencrypt](https://letsencrypt.org/).
+The simplest way to obtain and install a certificate is to use [Certbot.](https://certbot.eff.org).
+Depending on your specific setup, certbot may be able to get a certificate and configure your web server automatically.